NetLogo/Web-Extension/README.md

 ## Building

-Use the NETLOGO environment variable to tell the Makefile which NetLogoLite.jar to compile against.
-For example:

-    NETLOGO=/Applications/NetLogo\\\ 5.0
-    make
+Run `./sbt package` to build the extension.

-If compilation succeeds, `web.jar` will be created.
+If the build succeeds, `web.jar` will be created.

 ## Terms of Use